arshsinghphd/inverting_modulus/proposal.md

 We think this is a great class project because it is just beyond what has been taught to us, in other words it is an extension of the class.
 It is a difficult enough problem that does not solve very easily by hand or even calculators and needs one to implement a function.
 It is not a purely academic exercise and has uses in cryptography for encryption, decryption, and for sumcheck style integrety check on transmitted messages and  unpackaged computer softwares etc. Time-wise, the project of creating an app with the function as an engine is just-enough dificult that we will be able to do it well in two weeks' time.
 And most importantly, as a use case for this project we will solve a fun linear cipher puzzle (Exercise 5.7 Page 65 of Fell, Harriet, and Javed A. Aslam. *Discrete Structures*.
 Cognella academic publishing, 2017).

 ### Goals
-The project will have many three parts, two involve creating python based functions and third is a use case.
+The project will have three parts, two involve creating python based functions and third is a use case.

 #### Function for Mod Inverse
 1. Functions for the engine: